IFAN: An Explainability-Focused Interaction Framework for Humans and NLP Models: IFAN

 \subsection{Backbone API}

 We expose our backbone's API to make available all essential dataset/model management functions.
 These provide a high-level interface for additional experiments dealing with model evaluation, explanation, and feedback.
-The API was built with the Python framework FastAPI\footnote{\href{https://fastapi.tiangolo.com}{https://fastapi.tiangolo.com}}, detailed screenshots can be found in the Appendix \ref{sec:appendix_backbone_api}.
+The API is built with the Python framework FastAPI\footnote{\href{https://fastapi.tiangolo.com}{https://fastapi.tiangolo.com}}, more details can be found in the Appendix \ref{sec:appendix_backbone_api}.